Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Atlanta has combined with its opponents to score more than 47.5 points just two times this season.
+- Atlanta and its opponents have scored at least 47.5 points just two times this season.

-- Miami and its opponents have combined to score more than 47.5 points in two games this season.
+- Miami's games have gone over 47.5 points in two opportunities this season.

-- Sunday's over/under is 10.0 points higher than the combined 37.5 PPG average of the two teams.
+- The two teams combine to score 37.5 points per game, 10.0 less than the over/under in this contest.

-- This contest's total is 11.6 points fewer than the 59.1 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 59.1 points per game, 11.6 more than this contest's over/under.

-- The Falcons and their opponents have scored an average of 48.0 points per game in 2020, 0.5 more than Sunday's total.
+- Falcons games this season feature an average total of 48.0 points, a number 0.5 points higher than Sunday's over/under.

-- The 45.5 PPG average total in Dolphins games this season is 2.0 points fewer than this game's over/under.
+- In 2020, games involving the Dolphins have averaged a total of 45.5 points, 2.0 fewer than this game's set over/under.

 Falcons stats and trends

-- The Falcons have covered the spread once this season when favored by 2.5 points or more (in two chances).
+- Thus far this season Atlanta has two wins against the spread.

-- Atlanta's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Atlanta's games this year have gone over the point total three times in five opportunities (60%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Dolphins.